 is met, then there is no Brauer--Manin obstruction to the Hasse principle for strict semi-integral points on $(\sX_m, \sDomega)$. \end{theorem}

 The condition \eqref{eqn:star} is not very restrictive on $m$, in fact $\#\{|m| \le B \ : \ \text{\eqref{eqn:star} fails} \} = O(B^{1/4})$ by \cite[Prop~5.2]{LM21}.

 The lack of a Brauer--Manin obstruction does not necessarily imply the existence of strict semi-integral points.
 By \cite[Thm~1.2(ii) and Prop.~6.1]{Ghosh2017IntegralPO} asymptotically $7/12$ of the total number of Markoff orbifold pairs trivially have a strict semi-integral point, as $\sU_m(\ZZ) \neq \emptyset$.
 For the remaining $5/12$ values of $m$ we have $\sU_m(\ZZ) = \emptyset$ because no $2$-adic or $3$-adic integral points exist.
 However, it may still be the case that there are global semi-integral points, as explained in the paragraph after Question~1.7 in \cite{MNS22}.
-We then naturally focus on those remaining $m$ with empty integral adeles.
+It is natural to focus on those remaining $m$ with empty integral adeles.
 For any real $B \ge 1$ let

 A similar quantity was first examined for quadratic orbifold pairs in \cite{MNS22}, leading to the best known lower bound for the number of Hasse failures for integral points on affine diagonal quadrics.
-The problem of understanding how often local-global principle hold in families has grown a lot attention lately.
+The problem of understanding how often local-global principle hold in families has garnered a lot of attention lately.
 Several papers \cite{BBL16}, \cite{LRS22}, \cite{LM24} explore it for rational points in general families of algebraic varieties.
 In \cite{BB14a}, \cite{Rom19} Châtelet surfaces are analysed, \cite{BB14b} targets coflasque tori, \cite{BL20} studies Erdős-Straus surfaces, \cite{MS22} deals with quartic del Pezzo surfaces and \cite{GLN22}, \cite{San23} focuses on certain classes of K3 surfaces.

 Local-global principles for integral points in families are much less understood.
-Well-known birational invariants of smooth proper varieties are non-invariant for affine varieties, e.g the set of integral points dependents on choice of integral model, and no general theory predicts Hasse failures \cite[Prop~5.20]{LM21}.
+Well-known birational invariants of smooth proper varieties are non-invariant for affine varieties.
+The set of integral points depends on the choice of integral model, and no general theory predicts Hasse failures \cite[Prop~5.20]{LM21}.
 Concrete families are studied by \cite{Dic66}, Mordell \cite{Mor42} and Heath-Brown \cite{HB92} who examine sums of three cubes.
 As for Markoff surfaces, obstructions to the existence of integral points have been found for other families of log K3s such as affine cubic surfaces \cite{CTW12}, \cite{U23}, \cite{LMU23} and affine del Pezzo surfaces of degree $4$ and $5$ \cite{JS17}, \cite{L23}.
-Few other investigations of degree 2 and 3 surfaces feature in \cite{Mit17}, \cite{San22}, \cite{Wan23}.
+Few other investigations of degree 2 and 3 surfaces feature in \cite{Mit17}, \cite{San22}, \cite{Wan21}.